Skip to content

 export GITHUB_TOKEN=yourtokenhere

 Forge can also execute local GitHub Actions.
-This helps custom action developers more quickly and easily test out their actions while developing them locally.
+This helps custom Action developers more quickly and easily test out their actions while developing them locally.

-To signify to Forge that a GitHub Action can be found on the filesystem as opposed to in a GitHub repository, start the reference with "/" or "." for absolute or relative filepaths, respectively.
+To signify to Forge that a GitHub Action can be found on the filesystem as opposed to in a remote GitHub repository, start the reference with "/" or "." for absolute or relative filepaths, respectively.
 For example:

 forge use ./testdata/actions/docker